MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/create-snapshot-cloud-discovery-reports.md

 10. After the logs are uploaded successfully, you should see a notification letting you know that the log file processing completed successfully.
 At this point, a you can view the report either by clicking the link in the status bar, or by going to the Settings cog, and selecting **Cloud Discovery settings**.

      ![Discovery settings tab](./media/discovery-settings-tab.png)
-11. Then selecting **Manage snapshot reports** and select your snapshot report.
+11. Then selecting **Snapshot reports** and select your snapshot report.

 ![snapshot report management](./media/snapshot-report-managment.png)